 Admission to this joint program is made through the usual UCLA MSTP process, checking a box indicating interest in the Caltech option.
-A maximum of two students per year will be accepted into the joint program.
+Students will be accepted into the joint program, funds permitting.
 The M.D. degree would be from UCLA and the Ph.D. would be awarded by Caltech.
 Ph.D. studies involving collaborations between laboratories at both institutions could lead to a joint degree with both schools being cited.